hww/XiGameTool/README.md

 - [x] Basic functionality
 - [x] Configurabe and safe (no enum) the objects tagging
+- [x] Update documentation
 - [ ] The performance optimization
-- [ ] Update documentation
 - [ ] Better redraw screen for Unity

 ## GamePrimitive Class

-The example of ArtPrimitive class below.
-This class associate the game object with one of art groups and categories.
+The example of primitive class below.
+This class associate the game object with one of selection sets and categories.

 ```C#
 public class GamePrimitive : MonoBehaviour